The original version published on the Aktuality.sk website is available here.

 In 2011, however, the apartment’s ownership started to change - in the course of several months they were first transferred to the company GENNA and then to another company AV-REAL.
-For the first one Vadala used to work, while the other was being managed by him even at the time of transfers.
+Vadala used to work for the first, and managed the latter even at the time of the transfers.

 According to the police resolution we obtained on the basis of the Act of Free Access to Information, Palombi first claimed that Vadala had deceived him.

 This was how the weekly Plus 7 Dni informed about the case in 2015.
 But the reality was a bit different.

 In fact, Palombi and Vadala agreed that the transfer of apartments would take place without actual payments and that the apartments would eventually end up in the company Kannone which the two of them owned.

 The purpose of the deals was that Vadala's AV-REAL, which was the third one in the chain, would be entitled for exemption with the right to deduct VAT in the amount of approximately €80,000.

 Palombi admitted this to the police himself as a witness and victim at the same time.

 "He said Antonino Vadala advised him to transfer the apartments to AV - Real via Genna Ltd. because this company was engaged in the real estate business and Alto, s.r.o. was not a VAT payer.
 Genna then was supposed to transfer the apartments for a much higher price.
 In this way, as AV-Real is a VAT payer, the difference would be deducted at purchase," noted Palombi's interrogator.